British government response to the COVID-19 pandemic: Business grants and loans

+The scheme was abused by various individuals who claimed money they were not entitled to.
+MP James McMurdock stood down from the Reform UK party after The Times accused him of claiming £70,000 he was not entitled to, although McMurdock denied any wrongdoing.

 Eat Out to Help Out

 Eat Out to Help Out was a British government scheme announced on 8 July 2020 to support and create jobs in the hospitality industry. government subsidised food and soft drinks at participating cafes, pubs and restaurants at 50%, up to £10 per person.
 The offer was available from 3 to 31 August on Monday to Wednesday each week.

 In total, the scheme subsidised £849 million in meals.
 Some consider the scheme to be a success in boosting the hospitality industry, while others disagree.
 A 2021 study found that the scheme contributed to a rise in COVID-19 infections.

 Other schemes

 The UK government announced a £750 million package of support for charities across the UK. £370 million of the money was set aside to support small, local charities working with vulnerable people. £60 million of this was allocated to charities in Scotland, Wales and Northern Ireland: